muldjord/skyscraper/docs/CLIHELP.md

 NOTE 2!
 You might also want to check out the '--excludefrom' option.

 NOTE 3!
-If you create a file named '.skyscraperignore' within any subfolder of the input dir, all files from that directory will be ignored by Skyscraper.
+If you create a file named `.skyscraperignore` within any subfolder of the input dir, all files from that directory will be ignored by Skyscraper.

 ###### Example(s)
 ```